wireseo/tp/docs/UserGuide.md

 #### 6.1.2 Notes about Jarvis' relationship with Source Academy
    * Students’ names that are under the Avenger will be fetched automatically from sourceacademy.nus.edu.sg upon startup.
-   * Luminus username and passwords will be stored in plaintext.
+   * LumiNUS username and passwords will be stored in plaintext.

 #### 6.1.3 Notes about `Tasks`
    * Each `Task` you create, be it `Todo`, `Event` or `Deadline`, there will be an unique ID assigned to each of them, so